KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. `package.json` issue: No description
 2. `package.json` issue: No repository field.
-3. No keywords in 'package.json'.
-We would use them as tags on the website.
+3. There are no keywords in 'package.json'.
+We would use them as tags on the module list page.
 4. Typo: Found `Magic Mirror` in file `MMM-BackgroundSlideshow.js`: Replace it with `MagicMirror²`.
 5. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.